warrenelrod/ulptool/README.md

     halt
 ```

-Create a new tab named <b>ulp_main.h</b>.
+Create a new file named <b>ulp_main.h</b>.
 This header allows your sketch to see global variables whose memory is allocated in your ulp assembly file.
 This memory is from the SLOW RTC section.
 Copy the code below into the header file.
 As with the esp-idf you have to add 'ulp_' to the front of the variable name.
 Unlike esp-idf the name of this header is always **ulp_main.h**.
 ```h
 /*
     Put your ULP globals here you want visibility